 Non-examination assessment in reformed GCSEs

-This project will include four strands of work:
+This project includes four strands of work:

 Strand 2: Focus groups with learners to explore their experiences and perceptions of NEA in ten GCSE subjects.